hummanta/hummanta/crates/hmt-detection/README.md

-# hummanta-detection
+# hmt-detection

-`hummanta-detection` is a Rust library that provides helper functions for command-line detection tools.
+`hmt-detection` is a Rust library that provides helper functions for command-line detection tools.
 It offers a unified interface for writing language-specific detectors and ensures consistent command-line argument parsing and JSON output but does not itself provide CLI capabilities.

 ## Features
 - Provides a standard interface for writing custom detectors.